 Hmmm..Pumpkin Pie Nutella Chocolate Chip Snickerdoodle Bars.
 I think I need to come up with a shorter name for this awesome take on snickerdoodle bars, huh?
 But how can you leave out any of the words in these bars, especially nutella?

 I can’t, so I won’t.

 I was thrilled when my Secret Recipe Club blog assignment arrived and the blog assigned to me, Megan’s Cooking, had a recipe for Pumpkin Pie Snickerdoodle Bars.
-I’ve seen these all over the net and they’ve been bookmarked forever.
+I’ve seen these alllll over the net and they’ve been bookmarked for a long, long time

 That said, I loved getting Megan’s Cooking because even though I had my heart set on these, there were so many amazing recipes to choose from, so if these didn’t work out, the sky was the limit.
 On my holiday baking list, her No-Bake Nutella cookies and Pistachio Bites, among many other great cookie recipes she has, not to mention everything else outside of cookies!

 OK, OK…YES, another pumpkin recipe.
 I had two sugar pumpkins left for roasting, so I’m not done with pumpkin yet!
 In fact, my next post is something awesome with pumpkin, and I’m sure I’ll get at least another one in before the New Years.
 Did I tell you I love pumpkin?
 Is it that obvious?
 4 pumpkin recipes in a little over a month.

 I also love Nutella and snickerdoodle cookies.
 More than pumpkin, and possibly more than most things.

 Nutella is something I really believe you can eat on anything outside of proteins.
 Hmmm…then again, I think I’d even try a Nutella roast turkey, wouldn’t you?